-GW BASIC, more commonly known as GW-BASIC, is a variation of the BASIC programming language developed by Microsoft.
-It was designed for the IBM PC and is very similar to the IBM BASICA programming language, but it is a self-contained executable and unlike other BASIC derived languages; it does not need the ROM BASIC.
+GW-BASIC is a variation of the BASIC programming language developed by Microsoft.
+It was designed for the IBM PC and is similar to the IBM BASICA language, but it is a self-contained executable and unlike other BASIC derived languages; it does not need the ROM BASIC.